How To Paint A Nutcracker To Match Your Color Scheme

 The Blue Painted Nutcracker

-Blue painted Nutcracker
+Blue painted nutcracker

 Doesn’t he look dapper in his new blue outfit?
 I love the new look!

 I would love to hear your thoughts on painting a Nutcracker blue.
 Let me know!
+I hope this inspires you to paint a Nutcracker.

 Until next time, happy painting!